chez14/uneasy-php/README.md

 - [Special Thanks](#special-thanks)

 ## Requirements
-- PHP5.6 or PHP7 (Recomended PHP7)
+- PHP5.6 or PHP7 (PHP7 recommended)
 - Composer (Optional, we'll just use the autoload and it's manager)
-- A glass of coffe
+- A glass of coffee

 ## Getting Started
 - Do this: